The 2020 primaries are over. Here’s what you need to know about the record numbers of women nominees.

 Women of color are also a larger percentage of all women nominees for the U.S. House this year than in any other year since this data has been collected.
 Women of color are at least 38.6% of all women, 40.2% of Democratic women, and 35.1% of Republican women House nominees in 2020.

 In contrast to the gains and representation of women of color among House nominees, they remain severely underrepresented in U.S. Senate contests.
-In 2020, just two women of color – both Democrats – are nominees for the U.S. Senate.
+In 2020, just three women of color – all Democrats – are nominees for the U.S. Senate.
+Sara Gideon (D-ME), who is South Asian and white, is challenging Senator Susan Collins (D-ME) in a general election contest currently rated as a toss-up by Cook Political Report.
 Paulette Jordan (D-ID), who is Native American, will challenge incumbent Senator Jim Risch (R-ID) in a general election contest currently rated as “Solid Republican” by Cook Political Report.
 Likewise, Marquita Bradshaw (D-TN), who is Black, is the Democratic nominee in Tennessee’s open-seat Senate contest, which is currently rated as “Solid Republican” by Cook Political Report.
 In comparison, just one woman of color was a U.S. Senate nominee in 2018.

 To date, only 5 (5D) women of color have ever served in the U.S. Senate, including Senators Carol Moseley Braun (D-IL), Mazie Hirono (D-HI), Kamala Harris (D-CA), Tammy Duckworth (D-IL), and Catherine Cortez Masto (D-NV).
 In contrast, 69 white men currently serve in the U.S. Senate.